9 Common Parlor Palm Problems (And How to Fix Them)

 9. Signs of Pests on a Parlor Palm

-To maintain a healthy habitat for your houseplants, it is important to regularly check for pests on your plants.
+To maintain a healthy habitat for your houseplants, it is essential to regularly check for pests on your plants.

-Every time you are watering your parlor palm, you should check the leaves for pests like scales, mealybugs, and spider mites.
+When you water your parlor palm, you should check the leaves for pests like scales, mealybugs, and spider mites.

 • Scales.
 When you notice scales on your parlor palm, you will notice immobile black dots along the stem of your plant.
 They can range in color and size and are usually seen in large clumps.